Cart abandonment. Two words that can send shivers up any online business owner’s spine. (Shudder.)

 This makes for a stronger checkout process, and optimises profit through encouraging shoppers to buy additional items that may interest them.

 In conclusion, although it may seem difficult to know where to begin with cart abandonment, there are many little things you can do to help catch and support your customers all the way to the finish line.

 Most of these solutions fall under the umbrella of marketing automation.

 Meaning that once they are implemented, these processes can be maintained automatically, giving you more sales with less work.

 If you’re an owner of an ecommerce business, you may be familiar with some forms of marketing automation.

 Perhaps you’ve already implemented automation in parts of your business.
 But are you really making the most of tools that many people overlook and take for granted?

 If you’d like to learn more about how marketing automation can help optimise grow your ecommerce business, check out our article 8 Ways Marketing Automation Can Help An Ecommerce Business.

-Or if you’d like to learn the basics of what marketing automation is and what it can do, check out our page wtf is marketing automation for more info.
+Or if you’d like to learn the basics of what marketing automation is and what it can do, check out our solution here.